srm-soumya/cloud-check/Readme.md

 ## What is Deep Learning?

 Deep Learning(DL) is a new branch of Machine Learning which is based on the concept of Neural Networks(NN).
-Although NNs have been there since 1950s, the recent advancement with GPU based Infrastructure and availability of large datasets is what lead to the boom of DL Applications.
-We can see their implementation in day-to-day application like Facebook Auto Image Tags, Siri, Google Translate, Self driving cars etc. DL has brought us a step closer to the ambition of achieving near human intelligence for machines.
+Although NNs have been there since the 1950s, the recent advancement with GPU based Infrastructure and availability of large datasets is what lead to the boom of DL Applications.
+We can see their implementation in day-to-day application like Facebook Auto Image Tags, Siri, Google Translate, Self-driving cars etc. DL has brought us a step closer to the ambition of achieving near human intelligence for machines.